St Mary the Virgin, Ivinghoe: History

-On 9 May 1234 the church and the village was burned down by the rebel Richard Siward in an attack on the lands of the church's patron, Peter des Roches the Bishop of Winchester.
+On 9 May 1234 the church and the town was burned down by the rebel Richard Siward in an attack on the lands of the church's patron, Peter des Roches the Bishop of Winchester.

 Architecture

 Nikolaus Pevsner described St. Mary's as "a big and noble church".
 This Early English church was laid out c.1220 in an original cruciform floorplan with a central tower topped with a lead flèche, a typical example of a Hertfordshire spike.
 The exterior is faced with flint and has Totternhoe stone dressings, and the walls are topped with decorative crenellations which were added in the 19th century.

 It is thought that an older church may have originally stood here in the 12th century.
 The thickness of the west wall suggests that this older church may have been enlarged to form the present building.
 The church was rebuilt after 1234, but some original features survive, including rose windows in the transepts.
 The chancel, transepts, and nave arcades are all early 13th century.

 In the 14th century, the tower was rebuilt and the aisles were widened.
 The 15th century saw considerable expansion of the church: the walls of the nave, chancel and transepts were raised, a clerestory was added above the nave, windows were inserted, the upper part of the tower was rebuilt and the west porch was added.
 There has been a peal of bells in the tower since at least 1552, when records list 5 bells and a Sanctus bell.
 The present bells were recast by John Warner & Sons of London in 1875.

 Within the church, the aisles are lit by Decorated Period windows.
 Much medieval stonework is in evidence with moulded doorways and ballflower ornaments and carved foliated bosses.
 The church is especially noted for its fine 15th-century tie-beam roof, supported by stone corbels with sculpted heads and carved wooden angels with outspread wings.
 In the nave roof, the braces feature carved figures of the apostles.